Case Studies Joining the dots and suggesting seamless approaches to problem solving

 Eilis Calvert, Head Accountant in Financial Performance within the Strategic Planning and Performance Group of the Department of Health, shared: “The project team at CACI was great at bringing people along this very challenging journey on a very tight deadline and keeping us all right, so that we were able to achieve what we needed to in that first year.”

-Working with such large data volumes and patient level data was unfamiliar territory for the costing teams, leading to teams having to upskill in these areas.
+Working with such large volumes of patient level data was unfamiliar territory for the costing teams, leading to them having to upskill in these areas.
 Patient level cost allocation only began (and through a new system) in 2023, changing the pre-existing costing methodology from what the teams had been using for several years prior.
 With a plethora of data to review and a new system to work with, the cost review challenge was substantially heightened.

 Solution

-CACI helped the Trusts overcome these differentiation challenges by developing additional guidance aspects and modifying software to process data and report in the necessary capacity that would meet HSCNI’s unique needs.
+CACI helped the Trusts overcome these differentiation challenges by developing additional guidance aspects and modifying the software to process data and report on the necessary capacity that would meet HSCNI’s unique needs.
 CACI’s project lead provided continuous support and advice through to the final cost submission being made.
 A constant flow of communication was maintained between CACI and the Trusts, ranging from ad-hoc calls to the creation and delivery of formal reports.
-CACI’s communicative approach ensured that a collective understanding was met across the Trusts, with Eilis sharing that CACI was “very supportive of everyone’s individual needs while ensuring that the department received the consistency that they required”.
+CACI’s communicative approach ensured that a collective understanding was met across the Trusts, with Eilis sharing that CACI was: “very supportive of everyone’s individual needs while ensuring that the department received the consistency that it required.”

 Results

 According to Eilis, Synergy’s ability to deliver high-quality PLICS product and data insight with ease and flexibility would address each of the Northern Ireland Trusts’ needs, especially gaining a better understanding of their population.
 Previous systems costed in aggregate, resulting in a lack of visibility or granularity that Synergy could rectify.
-In addition, some Trusts previously needed to take additional steps to populate the necessary NI costing template following the completion of the costing process, which Synergy 4 would output directly and significantly reduce time for Trusts.
+In addition, some Trusts previously needed to take additional steps to populate the necessary NI costing template following the completion of the costing process, which Synergy outputs directly and significantly reduces time for Trusts.

-“Prior to [Synergy], we used higher-level costing data, but the devil is in the details, so getting that level of granularity [was critical] to help us to really understand the whole patient journey, especially as our healthcare system covers social care,” Eilis explained.
+“Prior to Synergy, we used higher-level costing data, but the devil is in the detail, so getting that level of granularity was critical to help us to really understand the whole patient journey, especially as our healthcare system covers social care,” Eilis explained.

 Summary